 Part of the appeal is that the island’s landscapes vary greatly.
 You’ll find sandy beaches, a mountain range, glaciers, waterfalls, and dense forests populated with giant cedars.
 Much of the island is also protected, making it a great place to see black bears and whales.
 While the Sea to Sky Highway is one of my favorite drives in Canada, this island rivals it.

-Packed to the brim with amazing places to stop, this island is a blast to explore.
-Doing a little planning beforehand will also help you to see the best of it, so this list will help you create your Vancouver Island trip itinerary.
+Packed to the brim with unique places to stop, this island is a blast to explore.
+Doing a little planning beforehand will also help you see the best of it, so this list will help you create your Vancouver Island trip itinerary.
 Pick a few of the stops below for an amazing Vancouver weekend getaway.
-The best part is you can create your own Vancouver Island itinerary with how many options you have.
+The best part is creating your own Vancouver Island itinerary with how many options you have.

 Nanaimo, the Harbour City, is a great starting point for your road trip around Vancouver Island.
 In addition, you can reach it by plane or ferry.
 Located on the east of the island, it’s a vibrant urban center that offers plenty of fun sea- and sky-based activities.

 Lakes and harbors dot Nanaimo with mysterious coves that you can explore by canoe or paddleboard.
 This city also has a great craft beer and culinary scene to add to your Vancouver Island itinerary for 3 days.
 Foodies will also love getting to grips with the area’s specialty dessert, the Nanaimo bar.

 If you stop here during your road trip on Vancouver Island, make sure you check out the Nanaimo Museum with its cannon-firing ceremony at noon, accompanied by lusty bagpipes.